Top

 Let’s just start with the fact that I am right there with you, Mama.
 I may be a pediatric sleep consultant who spends her days focusing on healthy sleep, but I’m also a busy mom of 2.

-Knowing what I know about the importance of quality sleep, it’s an absolute must that I’m meeting my kid’s sleep needs.
+Knowing what I know about the importance of quality sleep, it’s an absolute must that my kid’s sleep needs are met.
 The benefits of a good night’s sleep cannot be ignored.
 I truly believe the best place to start is to make sure my kids are getting the appropriate amount of sleep.
 For most school-age kids, that’s 9-11 hours of uninterrupted sleep.

-Getting sleep back on track is always a task I put on my calendar a couple of weeks before school is in session.
+Getting sleep back on track is always a task I put on my calendar a couple of weeks before the first day of school.

 my top 6 tips to get sleep in Tact before the school year starts.